-This course focuses on the technology, operation and analysis of thermal power, fuel cell, renewable, combined heat and power systems, and energy storage, with focus on environmental and societal awareness.
+This course focuses on the technology, operation and analysis of thermal power, fuel cell, renewable, combined heat and power systems, and energy storage, with a focus on environmental and societal awareness.
 Topics include: first and second law analysis, exergy, (electro) chemistry, plant subsystems and integration, environmental impacts, life-cycle assessment.
-Research project.

 Review of mass, momentum, and energy conservation; boundary layers; laminar/turbulent flow; dynamic similarity; turbomachinery; and Navier Stokes equations.
 Exact solutions to the Navier Stokes equations for irrotational flows.
 Thin airfoil theory and finite wing aerodynamics.
-Design and demonstration of wind tunnel experiments (sensor selection, model considerations, empirical corrections, scaling laws, types of wind tunnels).
+Design of wind tunnel experiments (sensor selection, model considerations, empirical corrections, scaling laws, types of wind tunnels).
 Fundamentals of hydro turbine design, selection, and performance evaluation.
-Introduction to computational fluid dynamics using commercially available solvers.

 Development of the theory and concepts related to both rigid and flexible multibody dynamics.
 The course will focus on applications in structural mechanics and analysis.